New TVA chair hopes to keep trajectory as Trump fills slots

 - Seahawks assistant head coach for defense Rocky Seto leaves team to enter ministry

+Trump has promised to roll back Obama’s regulatory efforts to stem global warming by capping carbon emissions from power plants burning what the new president called “clean, beautiful coal” on Thursday.
+Trump also promised to bring back jobs to the beleaguered coal mining industry, despite economic forecasts that say a big recovery for coal is highly unlikely amid competition from low-priced natural gas.

+During the campaign, Trump also shrugged off the extensive scientific evidence that the planet is warming and man-made carbon emissions are to blame, at one point claiming that global warming is a hoax created by the Chinese.

-She said she’s excited about plans to replace TVA’s coal-fired Allen Fossil Plant in Memphis with a natural gas plant, which will reduce carbon emissions by 60 percent.
+Evans said she’s particularly excited about plans to replace TVA’s coal-fired Allen Fossil Plant in Memphis by the end of 2018 with natural gas, reducing that plant’s carbon emissions by 60 percent.

-The nation’s largest government-owned utility serves more than 9 million people in Alabama, Georgia, Kentucky, Mississippi, North Carolina, Tennessee and Virginia.
+“We’re on a trajectory, and my hope is that trajectory will still be able to be maintained going forward,” Evans said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.